mcc-us/mcc-us.github.io/_posts/2024-08-02-setup-bill-pay.md

 7. Set the **Withdrawal date** for when you want funds to be withdrawn, up to 90 days in advance.

 8. **Review** the payment instructions & select **Schedule payment**.

 ---

+Which of the following statements about QuickBooks Bill Pay are correct?
+Select all that apply.

+    You can connect a new bank/credit card to QuickBooks Online from the QuickBooks Bill Pay tool When you use QuickBooks Bill Pay, you can choose whether to pay a bill by ACH transfer or paper check The first time you use a bank/credit card account with QuickBooks Bill Pay, you need to match it to the corresponding bank/credit card account in the chart of accounts

+That’s correct.
+You can connect a new bank/credit card to QuickBooks Online from the QuickBooks Bill Pay tool.
+The first time you use a bank/credit card account with QuickBooks Bill Pay, you need to match it to the corresponding bank/credit card account in the chart of accounts.
+You can choose whether to pay a bill by ACH transfer or paper check.

+---